marcellin-me/blog/_posts/2017-05-27-react-typescript.md

 // bottom code omitted ...
 ```

-* Run the app to make all changes have taken effect
+* Run the app to make sure all changes have taken effect

 ```sh
 yarn start